Why You Need to Visit Óbidos and The Best Things to Do

 This concludes some of the best things you should do when visiting Obidos.
 I hope you have the best time exploring this colorful and charming Medieval town!

-Do you have any questions about this guide on things to do in Obidos, or feel like I missed something?
+Do you have any questions about this guide, or feel like I missed something?
 Please let me know via DM or in the comments below!

 You can enlarge the map from the top right and save the map to use later!